agrosner/DBFlow/usage/DatabaseModules.md

 To get around this problem, you must enable database module support for the module intended to be loaded by an application.
 Fortunately, this is a very easy process.

 To add databases to a module, first update your `build.gradle` of the library to define a custom `apt` argument that will place the `GeneratedDatabaseHolder` class-like definition in a different class file (in same package) so that the classes will not get duplicated.
+After you have called "apply plugin: 'com.neenbedankt.android-apt'" but before your depencies, add this:

 ```groovy
 apt {